-In real-time communications, we normally need to handle two types of noises: steady-state noises and transient noises.
+In real-time communications, there are two types of noises: steady-state and transient.

-· Steady-state noises are ambient sounds that are continuous (last for more than one second) and have negligible fluctuations within the period of observation.
-Typical examples include sounds generated from fans, air conditioners, vacuum cleaners, hairdryers, lawnmowers, etc.
+- Steady-state noises are environment sounds that are continuous and have negligible fluctuations within the period of observation.
+Typical examples include sounds generated by fans, air conditioners, vacuum cleaners, hairdryers, lawnmowers, etc.

-Early in 2015, ZEGOCLOUD developed its proprietary audio preprocessing modules, including automatic noise suppression (ANS), acoustic echo cancellation (AEC), and automatic gain control (AGC), to ensure the voice quality and fidelity.
-The ANS algorithms were implemented based on traditional noise reduction methods (i.e., wiener filter and spectral subtraction methods).
-Traditional ANS algorithms are effective in filtering out steady-state but are somewhat inadequate in complex ambient environments where there are a lot of transient noises.
-With the development of AI technologies, effectively suppressing transient noises has become possible.
+Early in 2015, ZEGOCLOUD developed its proprietary audio preprocessing modules, including automatic noise suppression (ANS), acoustic echo cancellation (AEC), and automatic gain control (AGC), to ensure voice quality and fidelity.
+The ANS algorithms were implemented based on traditional noise reduction methods (i.e., wiener filter and spectral subtraction).
+Traditional ANS algorithms effectively filter steady-state but are somewhat inadequate in complex ambient environments with many transient noises.
+With the development of AI technologies, things changed for the better.

-To achieve an ideal noise suppression result in real-time communications products used by everyday users, there is often a trade-off between noise suppression performance, processing speed, and system resource usage when designing the algorithms.
-Algorithms that can handle more noises with a better result tend to be more computationally intensive, which means higher system resource consumption.
-If the end-user device is not powerful enough, the process will take longer, causing delays or reducing the final noise suppression result.
-So, how to balance computational workload and noise reduction capability to achieve the best possible results is the biggest challenge.
+When designing the algorithms, there is often a trade-off between Noise Suppression performance, processing speed, and system resource usage.
+Algorithms that can handle more noise with a better result tend to be more computationally intensive, which means higher system resource consumption.
+If the end-user device is not powerful enough, the process will take longer, causing delays or reducing the final Noise Suppression result.

-In addition, how to train the AI model with limited data sets for more scenarios and make it extensible for new scenarios are also difficult problems to solve.
+The biggest challenge is balancing computational workload and noise reduction capability to achieve the best results.
+Furthermore, how to train the AI model with limited data sets for more scenarios and make it extensible for new scenarios are also tricky problems to solve.

-With its focus on transient noise suppression, ZEGOCLOUD’s AI-powered ANS solution can reduce up to 80% of transient noises in voice conversations, resulting in crystal-clear speech.
-ZEGOCLOUD has trained the algorithm with different data sets to make it capable of suppressing a wide range of noises, such as mouse clicks, keyboard strokes, desk tapping, humming air conditioner, clinking dishes, noisy restaurants, ambient wind sounds, cough sounds, and other non-human noises.
+ZEGOCLOUD’s AI-powered ANS solution can reduce up to 80% of transient noises in voice conversations, resulting in crystal-clear speech.
+ZEGOCLOUD has trained the algorithm with different data sets to make it capable of suppressing a wide range of noises, such as mouse clicks, keyboard strokes, desk tapping, humming air conditioners, clinking dishes, noisy restaurants, ambient wind sounds, cough sounds, and other non-human noises.

-The AI-based ANS algorithm can suppress 80% of the noises in voice scenarios, delivering very competitive performance in suppressing transient noises, while the system resource footprint is slightly higher than that of the traditional ANS algorithm.
+The AI-based ANS algorithm can suppress 80% of the noises in voice scenarios, delivering very competitive performance in suppressing transient noises.
+At the same time, the system resource footprint is slightly higher than that of the traditional ANS algorithm.

-Although the two algorithms look very different, their fundamental mechanism at the bottom layer is based on a similar set of acoustic filters.
-What differentiate an AI-based algorithm from a traditional one is that the former is equipped with an AI machine learning model to drive the underlying acoustic filters.
+Although the two algorithms look very different, their fundamental mechanism at the bottom layer is based on similar acoustic filters.
+An AI-based algorithm differs from a traditional one because the former includes an AI machine-learning model to drive the underlying acoustic filters.